North Luzon East Expressway: History

 The proposal to build an expressway was conceptualized in 2000 under the administration of President Joseph Estrada, when the proposal was dubbed the North Luzon Expressway East, a 250 km highway as a build-operate-transfer (BOT) project that stretches from Commonwealth Avenue in Quezon City, Metro Manila, to Bayombong, Nueva Vizcaya.
 The Development Bank of the Philippines (DBP), in its letter dated February 11, 2015, expressed their interest in participating in the North Luzon East Expressway (NLEE) project as teansaction advisors.
 The Department of Public Works and Highways (DPWH) provided DBP with an electronic copy of the draft final report of the business case study on March 3, 2015.
 On July 13, 2015, Pertconsult International submitted the final report of the business case study to the PPP Center.
 The report was returned to Pertconsult on July 30, 2015 with comments and recommendations for consideration on the revision of the final report.
 The DPWH quoted that the construction of the expressway will begin on Q4 2016.
 However, the construction never pushed through and talks are still ongoing.

 Pertconsult International resubmitted the final report of the business case study to the PPP Center on April 20, 2016, which is now under review.
 The DPWH has agreed that the transaction advisors (TAs) for the conduct of Feasibility Study will be procured through PDMF and included in the task of the TAs is reviewing and finalizing the financial model provided by the consultant, Pertconsult International.
 A meeting was held on 25 January 2017 at PPP Center to discuss the Technical Working Group (TWG) for the project and the schedule of procurement.

 On June 4, 2022, NLEE has been signed recently among respective government agencies, with SMC Infrastructure (a subsidiary of San Miguel Corporation) as the proponent.
 The San Jose del Monte city government proposed an institutional agreement with the Metropolitan Waterworks and Sewerage System (MWSS) and SMC to utilize and develop portions of the MWSS Aqueduct Right of Way.
 The goal was to integrate the proposed Aqueduct Linear Parks and Pocket Gardens of the LGU with the North Luzon East Expressway (NLEE) project.
 The project's concessionaire was awarded to Ausphil Tollways Corporation (ATC).
 On March 1, 2024, NLEE has been delisted from the priority projects of the National Economic and Development Authority.

+Status

+As of June 25, 2026, the DPWH Public-Private Partnership (PPP) Service reported that the North Luzon East Expressway project has an approved Terms of Reference (TOR).
+The finalization of Estimated Budget Cost Estimates (EBC) for procuring consulting services for Transaction Advisory Services is currently ongoing.